-With strong, active international research collaborations Nottingham's Smoking in Pregnancy Group lead research into NRT and digital interventions for smoking cessation in pregnancy.
-Most pregnant women who stop smoking restart after childbirth and we offer a PhD studentship to investigate ways of using e-cigarettes (vaping) to prevent this relapse.
-We comprise health psychologists, applied researchers and statisticians so, any student working on this novel and fascinating research will benefit from effective multidisciplinary supervision.
+With strong, active international research collaborations Nottingham's Smoking in Pregnancy Group leads research into pharmaceutical, digital and counselling interventions for smoking cessation in pregnancy.
+We also investigate use of e-cigarettes (vaping) in pregnancy, including how vaping could be effective for preventing relapse to smoking in the postpartum.
+We comprise health psychologists, applied researchers and statisticians so, any fellow working within our group will benefit from effective multidisciplinary supervision.
+We welcome independent colleagues who propose their own research questions within our broad area of expertise but are also very experienced at helping junior clinical academics to develop ideas.
+For further information see: